Missouri Court Records

 How to Get Missouri Bankruptcy Records

-Mail-in requests: Requesters seeking to obtain bankruptcy records can call the clerk’s office on 816–512–1800 during regular business hours to make inquiries.
+Mail-in requests: Requesters seeking to obtain bankruptcy records may call the clerk’s office on 816–512–1800 during regular business hours to make inquiries.
 A certified copy of a Missouri bankruptcy court costs $11 and extra fees depending on the number of pages necessary.
 Payments are payable in a money order or cashier’s check and paid to the clerk of court.
 Requesters should call the clerk to know the total cost of the request.
 Afterward, interested persons may send the requests and a stamped envelope with the appropriate address for the return copies.
 All mail-in requests should be sent to:

 U.S. Bankruptcy Court